How to Stop Creating God in Your Own Image

 I think in some form, we all have an image of God where he supports us in our dislike or hatred of certain people.
 People we know personally or people that we have no relationship with, we just choose to dislike them.
 Maybe because of media hype.
 Maybe because of the gossip of a friend.
 Maybe because we just don’t like their face.

 I know I’ve personally justified my disdain for particular people via this method.
 Maybe not intentionally, but have I arrived somehow at a place of hatred anyway?
 100%.
 A thousand times yes.

 When someone is supporting issues that I feel are black and white, no questions asked, without a doubt evil, I get angry, generate horrible opinions about said person, and back them up with a belief that because they’re condoning something awful, I am justified in my hatred of them.

-SEE ALSO: The Image of God as a Bridge
+SEE ALSO: The Truth About God's Image

 But the more I study and the more I exposit scripture in my own study and through time spent listening to the words of pastors and leaders I respect and trust, I can’t hang my hat on this truth anymore.

 Does God desire that all things be made new and good and whole?
 Yes.
 (Insert Jesus and the cross here.)

 But we are called to love our brothers and sisters.
 To pray over and yearn for their salvation.
 To have our hearts break over their sin and lostness (and our sin and lostness).

 We can’t truly love Jesus and truly pursue him and his cross and his glory while we are spewing words of hatred from the same mouth which we are shouting praise.
 It just can’t be done.